YaelShrem/ExcelReader/README.md

 ## Excel Reader App
-This project proveides a great feature omplementation in react:)
+This project provides a great feature implementation in react:)